byoda/byoda-python/README.md

 export TWITTER_USERNAME=
 ```

+When you launch the pod with these settings, a worker process in the pod will read the tweets from Twitter and store them in your pod.
 You can confirm that the tweets have been imported using the call-graphql tool:
 ```
 cd byoda-python
 export PYTHONPATH=.